Little Turtle: St. Clair's defeat

-Between 1792 and 1794, General Anthony Wayne commanded the Legion of the United States in a third expedition in the Northwest Territory against the Indian confederacy.
-To avoid another defeat Wayne rigorously trained 3,500 U.S. troops and carefully planned his campaign.
+Between 1792 and 1794, General Anthony Wayne commanded the Legion of the United States in a third expedition in the Northwest Territory against the Indian Confederacy.
+To avoid another defeat, Wayne rigorously trained 3,500 U.S. troops and carefully planned his campaign.
 The American forces successfully repulsed an exploratory attack on Fort Recovery with an estimated 1,000 warriors in June 1794.
 Afterwards, Little Turtle counseled his tribesmen to pursue negotiations and peace rather than suffering a defeat in battle, remarking that Wayne was " the chief that never sleeps."

-When Little Turtle was unable to persuade the leaders of the tribal confederacy to negotiate peace, he stepped down as the intertribal war chief.
-Little Turtle is said to have ceded command to Blue Jacket, although he retained leadership of his own group of Miami tribesmen.
+When Little Turtle was unable to persuade the leaders of the tribal Confederacy to negotiate peace, he stepped down as the intertribal war chief.
+Little Turtle is said to have ceded command to Blue Jacket, although he retained leadership of his group of Miami tribesmen.
 Little Turtle's son-in-law, William Wells, a white man who was born in Kentucky and lived among the Miami for eight years after his capture in 1784, also sensed the defeat of the Indian alliance and switched his alliance to the Americans.
-Wells served as a scout for General Wayne's troops, and later as an Indian Agent for the U.S government.
+Wells served as a scout for General Wayne's troops and later as an Indian Agent for the U.S. government.

 Battle of Fallen Timbers

-The Indian confederacy, numbering around 1,000 warriors, was defeated at the Battle of Fallen Timbers in August 1794 near the Maumee River.
-After the battle the Miamis abandoned Kekionga and relocated to other villages along the Eel, Mississinewa, and Wabash Rivers.
+The Indian Confederacy, numbering around 1,000 warriors, was defeated at the Battle of Fallen Timbers in August 1794 near the Maumee River.
+After the battle, the Miamis abandoned Kekionga and relocated to other villages along the Eel, Mississinewa, and Wabash Rivers.

-Following the Indian confederacy's defeat at Fallen Timbers, their leaders signed the Treaty of Greenville (1795), a turning point in their resistance to American expansion.
-Little Turtle travelled with his wife to Greenville and gave a speech before signing the treaty.
-He encouraged his people "to adopt American ways" and was hopeful that the treaty would begin to improve relations between the Americans and Native Americans.
+Following the Indian Confederacy's defeat at Fallen Timbers, their leaders signed the Treaty of Greenville (1795), a turning point in their resistance to American expansion.
+Little Turtle traveled with his wife to Greenville and gave a speech before signing the treaty.
+He encouraged his people "to adopt American ways" and hoped the treaty would improve relations between the Americans and Native Americans.
 His wife died in camp the next day.
 Her funeral and burial included American soldiers as pallbearers, American music, and a three-gun salute.

 Although Indian resistance to the Americans diminished after the Treaty of Greenville was signed, Indian raids continued to threaten settlements along the frontier until 1815.
 For the remainder of his life, Little Turtle was a committed peacekeeper, causing some to consider him an "accommodationist" who believed that his people would have to adapt to the Americans' way of life if they hoped to endure.